jhajek/Linux-text-book-part-2/Linux-Technology-and-Philosophy-Part-II.md

-% Intermediate Linux - Taming the Penguin Understanding the Technology and Philosophy of Unix/Linux Part II
-% Jeremy R. Hajek
-% June 12, 2015
 # Intermediate Linux - Taming the Penguin
 #### Understanding the Technology and Philosophy of Unix/Linux Part II
 ![Understanding the Technology and Philosophy of Unix/Linux](images/success.png "Understanding the Technology and Philosophy of Unix/Linux")

-### LPIC-2 based plus the deltas to the revised material

 ## Table of Contents